mesalock-linux/mesalock-distro/README.md

 MesaLock Linux provides many packages with memory safety in mind.
 All user space applications are written in Rust and Go.
-Thanks to the open source community, they have crated many useful and high-quality tools.
+Thanks to the open source community, they have created many useful and high-quality tools.
 The number of packages will increase as the time goes on.

   - `brotli`: compression tool written in Rust ([dropbox/rust-brotli](https://github.com/dropbox/rust-brotli))